tryretool/react-retool/README.md

 ### `yarn publish:npm`

-Builds the project in the `/dist` directory.
-Publish with `npm publish`.
+Builds the project in the `/dist` directory & publishes with to npm.

 ## Install